-- What kind of stain and coating is best for my flooring?
+- What kind of stain and coating are best for my flooring?

 - How do you handle damage that happens during the job?

 Deciding on the right way to refinish hardwood floors while keeping the cost down can be a daunting process.
-Here are some frequently asked questions about the cost to refinish hardwood floors to help guide you in your decisions.
+Here are some frequently asked questions about the cost to refinish wood floors to help guide homeowners in their decisions.